SabianF/missing-number-identifier/README.md

     - Each item in the array
     - The above 2 values together
 - This way, it performs all necessary XOR operations in a single for loop

+Hilariously, once I continued watching Prime's video up until the [21-minute mark](https://youtu.be/YNObatXvhZc?t=1251), I saw that he had the exact same idea, and I was so excited to see that.